QuincyQAQ/DPPAD-IE/README.md

 ## 1. Prepare the dataset

-### LiTS2017 datasets
+### datasets
-- The LiTS2017 datasets can be downloaded here: {[LiTS2017](https://competitions.codalab.org/competitions/17094)}.
+- the Brain Tumors dataset.
-- The Synapse dataset can be downloaded here: {[Synapse multi-organ](https://www.synapse.org/Synapse:syn3193805/wiki/217789)}.
+- the Computer-Aided Diagnostic dataset for classifying Chest X-Ray Images Using Deep Ensemble Learning.

 ## 2. Obtain the outputs
-- After trianing, you could obtain the results in './trained_models/LiTS_CMAformer/'
+- After trianing, you could obtain the results

 # 🧧 Acknowledgement